methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-04-25-ubuntu-14-04-graylog2-virtual-appliance.md

 {: .notice--warning}

+> **Version Notice**: This post references Ubuntu 14.04 which has reached end-of-life.
+Package names and commands may differ on Ubuntu 22.04/24.04 LTS.
+{: .notice--info}

 I have put together a Graylog2 prebuilt virtual appliance to share with the community.
 This appliance is built on a fresh Ubuntu 14.04 LTS x64 Server and running the latest Graylog2 v0.20.1.
 I hope you enjoy this